daef/poly-bool-comparison/README.md

 this is far from packed for re-use, but if you insist, the main dependencies should be node, graphicsmagick and inkscape

+graphicsmagick can be downloaded (source) and compiled into a set of command line utilities.
+See http://www.graphicsmagick.org/README.html

+inkscape can be downloaded and installed.
+See https://inkscape.org

 ## running

 install LTS versions of [npm](https://www.npmjs.com/) and [node.js](https://nodejs.org/en/)